alexenson/ec2-elb-for-beginners/README.md

 Gives us a very secure way of connecting, without opening any ports.
-We then have the SSH client, if you want to connect from your home computer, this is what you could use.
+We then have the SSH client, if you want to connect from your home computer, this is what you could use.<br>
 ![7](https://github.com/user-attachments/assets/7c18b987-5676-49fa-92da-a17a191a2f43)

 You would need your private key file.
 Earlier we created a Key pair and it downloaded a file to our computer, that's the private key file.
 It actually gives the full command.
 The command is ssh –I “then the name of the pem file” that was the file that was downloaded, the key pair.
 Then ec2-user@ then we have the public DNS name or this could be the public IP address.
-This would be the full command you need to connect from your home computer.
+This would be the full command you need to connect from your home computer.<br>
 ![8](https://github.com/user-attachments/assets/30563623-05f7-46da-b1ca-a123ab847f40)